Multibank Letterbox Guide

 Configuration

 Your multibank can be as small or big as you need it to be, within limitations.
-We generally would not recommend having more than 6 boxes high, as this would put the top boxes out of reach for the average human and goes against Aus Posts' standard regulations.
+We generally would not recommend having more than 6 boxes high, as this would put the top boxes out of reach for the average human and goes against Australia Posts' standard regulations.
 How far wide you go depends on the mail slot size explained below.
-Landscape boxes are 100mm wider, meaning less boxes across.
+Landscape boxes are 100mm wider, meaning less space for boxes across.

 We generally recommend: